1983 American League Championship Series: Game 4

-With his team facing elimination, White Sox manager Tony LaRussa decided to save Hoyt for a potential game 5 start and went with Britt Burns instead.
-Burns pitched nine shutout innings, but the Sox could not push across a run.
-Chicago missed their best opportunity to score in the 7th.
+With his team facing elimination, White Sox manager Tony La Russa decided to save Hoyt for a potential game 5 start and went with Britt Burns instead.
+Burns pitched nine scoreless innings, but the Sox could not push across a run.
+Chicago missed its best opportunity to score in the 7th.
 Greg Walker and Vance Law singled then Jerry Dybzinski attempted to bunt the runners over but the lead runner was forced at third.
 Then with one out and runners on first and second, Julio Cruz singled to left field.
 Third base coach Jim Leyland held the lead runner Vance Law at third but Dybzinski did not see that in time and got caught halfway between second and third.
 As Baltimore began to execute the run down, Law broke for home and was thrown out while barreling into Rick Dempsey.
 After a Tippy Martinez balk moved the runners up, Rudy Law lined out to left field to end the inning.
 Baltimore then eliminated Chicago with a three-run outburst in the top of the 10th, advancing to the World Series for the first time since 1979.
 With one out in the 10th, Tito Landrum hit a 1-0 pitch into the left field upper deck, ending Burns' day.
 Then Salome Barojas in relief allowed three straight singles to Cal Ripken Jr., Eddie Murray and Gary Roenicke, the last of which scored a run.
 Benny Ayala's sacrifice fly off Juan Agosto capped the scoring at 3–0 Orioles.
+Game 4 was the last postseason game played at Comiskey Park.

 Chicago scored one run in the final 31 innings of the series, hitting .211 as a team with no homers.
 Four of the team's starters, Harold Baines, Carlton Fisk, Vance Law and Greg Luzinski, hit below .200.
 Baltimore hit but .217 and had the same number of hits (28) as the White Sox did, but outscored them 19-3.

-The 1983 ALCS was the first post-season series in the Orioles' history in which they lost the first game--in their 11 post-season series going back to 1966 the team had always won Game 1.
+The 1983 ALCS was the first post-season series in the Orioles' history in which they lost the first game--in their 11 post-season series dating to 1966 the team had always won Game 1.
 Similarly the O's would lose Game 1 of the 1983 World Series before coming back to sweep the remaining four games.

 This is the Orioles' most recent pennant to date.